 Mr. Shulman is the Chief Executive Officer of MLG Management Inc., a management consulting firm.
-In addition, Mr. Shulman is a trustee member of the audit committee and Chairman of the governance committee of Summit

-Industrial Income REIT and a Director and member of the audit committee and chair of the governance committee of Brookfield Office Properties Inc. Mr. Shulman formerly served as a trustee and member of the audit committee of Partners Real Estate Investment Trust.
+In addition, Mr. Shulman is currently a trustee member of the audit committee and Chairman of the governance committee of Summit Industrial Income REIT.
+Mr. Shulman formerly served as a trustee and member of the audit committee of Partners Real Estate Investment Trust and was a former Director and member of the audit committee and chair of the governance committee of Brookfield Properties Inc..
 Mr. Shulman holds a Bachelor of Commerce, with a major in accounting, from the University of Windsor and a law degree from Osgoode Hall Law School.
 He was appointed Queen's Counsel in 1984.
 Mr. Shulman is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Shulman is a resident of Toronto, Ontario, Canada.